 UAMS

-The University of Arkansas for Medical Sciences (UAMS) is the only academic health sciences university and the only adult Level One Trauma Center in the state of Arkansas.
-We are the state’s largest public employer with more than 10,000 employees in 73 of Arkansas’ 75 counties.
-UAMS offers 73 baccalaureate, master’s, doctoral, professional and specialist degree programs and certificates through our Colleges of Medicine, Nursing, Pharmacy, Health Professions, Public Health and graduate school.
-Students attend classes at the UAMS main campus in Little Rock and our regional campus in northwest Arkansas.
-The hospital capacity is 450 beds, including 346 adult beds, 64 newborn bassinets and 40 psychiatry beds.
+The University of Arkansas for Medical Sciences (UAMS) is Arkansas’ only academic health sciences university and the state’s sole adult Level One Trauma Center.
+As the largest public employer, UAMS boasts over 15,000 employees across 73 of Arkansas’ 75 counties.
+We offer 73 baccalaureate, master’s, doctoral, professional, and specialist degree programs and certificates through our Colleges of Medicine, Nursing, Pharmacy, Health Professions, Public Health, and Graduate School.
+Students attend classes at our main campus in Little Rock and our regional campus in Northwest Arkansas.
+Our hospital has a capacity of 535 beds, including 431 adult beds, 64 newborn bassinets, and 40 psychiatry beds.

 The mission of UAMS is to improve the health, health care and well-being of Arkansans and of others in the region, nation and the world by educating current and future health professionals and the public, providing high-quality, innovative, patient- and family–centered health care and specialty expertise not routinely available in community settings, and advancing knowledge in areas of human health and disease and translating and accelerating discoveries into health improvements.